 More than 90 schemes have been proposed by the three Mini-Holland boroughs.
 They include a range of innovative improvements for cyclists:

-Waltham Forest: a fully segregated route along Lea Bridge Road has been developed and is currently under construction alongside a range of measures to improve cycling throughout residential areas and introduce low-traffic neighbourhoods.
-Cycle hubs are planned for major stations within the borough, with Walthamstow Central, Leytonstone and Wood Street already complete and operational.
+Enjoy Waltham Forest: a fully segregated route along Lea Bridge Road has been developed and is currently under construction alongside a range of measures to improve cycling throughout residential areas and introduce low-traffic neighbourhoods.
+Cycle hubs have been introduced for major stations within the borough, including Walthamstow Central, Leyton, Leytonstone and Wood Street.
 See the Enjoy Waltham Forest website.

 Have your say